 Okay, maybe this system for co-hosting webinars is starting to sound good to you… but you might be wondering how you can go about finding your webinar allies!

-After all, to pull off a joint venture webinar “swap” like this one, both business owners need to really trust each other, believe in each other’s products, and know that they will deliver quality stuff to their loyal fans.
+After all, to pull off a webinar “swap” like this one, both business owners need to really trust each other, believe in each other’s products, and know that they will deliver quality stuff to their loyal fans.

 That’s why I really recommend entering into a joint venture webinar partnership with caution, and having done some preliminary explorations on values and branding before you dive in with both feet.